 - To maximize time, you should get food right before you watch the parade so you can eat while watching the parade.
 Check to see if you can use Mobile Ordering.

-- You still have to purchase admission to the parks.
+- You still have to purchase theme park admission and have a park reservation.

 So Is It Worth It?

-BUT if I was going to celebrate a special occasion or hosting family that would be coming for a once in a life time trip, then I would consider this.
+As an annual pass holder (now Magic Key holder), I wouldn’t spend money on this every time I go to Disneyland.
+This would be the perfect way to celebrate a special occasion or if we had guests coming for a once in a life time trip.
 You really do feel like a VIP.
-If I could afford it and I was from out of town, this would be an amazing way to experience the Disneyland Resorts!
+If I could afford it and I was from out of town, this would be the most efficient way to experience the Disneyland Resorts!

-To find out more information about it or to book a tour contact Disney Special Activities at DisneylandVIPTours@disney.com or (714) 300-7710.
-You can also find out more information on Disneyland’s website or Trip Advisor for reviews.
+To find out more information about it or to book a tour contact Disney Special Activities at [email protected] or (714) 300-7710.
+You can also find out more information on the Disneyland website or Trip Advisor for reviews.

 Check out my other Disneyland posts here!